 Putting this knowledge to practical use, we can see from the construction plan for the driveway that the shape of the drive is constructed from a series of rectangles and arcs.
 The most important line to be set-out is the left-hand edge of the driveway, line A-B marked in red on the drawing, which is perpendicular to the front of the house, and is aligned with the left-hand edge of the doorway.
 To establish this perpendicular, we use a 3-4-5 triangle.

-8m has been chosen as the length of the base line A-C because it is a multiple of 4, the largest side of the 3-4-5 triangle other than the hypotenuse.
-The base line is regarded as true, and so the longest available edge, ie, the '4' always goes along the base line.
+8m has been chosen as the length of the base line A-D because it is a multiple of 4, the largest side of the 3-4-5 triangle other than the hypotenuse.
+The base line is regarded as true (accurate - a genuinely straight line), and so the longest available edge, ie, the '4' always goes along the base line.

 From these two fixed points, A and D, we now mark out two arcs.
 These can be scratches on the ground, sand lines, spray paint, crayon or anything that can make a mark.
 From Point A we mark out a 6m arc, ie, the '3' side of the 3-4-5 triangle, and from Point D we mark out a 10m arc, ie, the '5', the hypotenuse.
 Where these two arcs intersect, Point E, marks the apex of a 3-4-5 triangle.